Air Force PT Test Score Calculator

 What It Does Not Do

-It does not replace current PFRA score charts, FAC scoring, or the latest Air Force guidance during the 2026 transition.
+It does not replace PFRA score charts, FAC scoring, or the Air Force guidance that applies to official testing.

 Sources & Methodology